-With CFD trading however, you only need a small percentage of the total trade value to open the position and maintain the same level of exposure.
-Let’s suppose that XTB gives you 5:1 (or 20%) leverage on Barclays shares, so you would only need to deposit an initial £5,600 to trade the same amount.
+With CFD trading, however, you only need a small percentage of the total trade value to open the position and maintain the same level of exposure.
+Let’s suppose that XTB gives you 5:1 (or 20%) leverage on Barclays shares.
+This means that you would only need to deposit an initial £5,600 to trade the same amount.

 If Barclays shares rise 10% to 308p, the value of the position is now £30,800.
 So with an initial deposit of just £5,600, this CFD trade has made a profit of £2,800.
 That’s a 50% return on your investment, compared to just a 10% return if the shares were bought physically.

 The important thing to remember about leverage, however, is that while it can magnify your profits, your losses are also magnified in the same way.
-So if prices move against you, you may be closed out of your position by a margin call or have to top up your funds to keep it open - so it’s important to understand how to manage your risk.
+So if prices move against you, you may be closed out of your position by a margin call or have to top up your funds to keep it open.
+This is why it’s important to understand how to manage your risk.

 If Barclays shares fall 10% to 252p, the value of the position is now £25,200.
 So with an initial deposit of just £5,600, this CFD trade has made a loss of £2,800.
 That’s a -50% loss on your investment, compared to just a -10% loss if the shares were bought physically.

-We offer contracts for difference on over 1500 global markets and multiple asset classes, all with the ability to utilise leverage and go both long or short including:
+We offer contracts for difference (CFDs) on over 1500 global markets and multiple asset classes, all with the ability to utilise leverage and go both long or short.
+This includes:

-The ability to go long or short along with the fact that CFDs are a leveraged product makes it one of the most flexible and popular ways of trading short term movement in financial markets today.
+The ability to go long or short, along with the fact that CFDs are a leveraged product, makes CFDs one of the most flexible and popular ways of trading short term movement in financial markets today.